 SESHAA Chair Alf Wilson and Vice Chair Chris Wood have since 2012, been heavily involved in the development of FIREAID, which has now received funding from the Department for International Development (DfID)...
 Read more.

-Over the past 20 years the SESHAA team has provided training and support all over the world and continues to do so.
-On the 22nd of March 2015 we have completed 20 years of operations.
-Have look to see where they have been and what amazing work has been carried out.
+Over the past 25 years the SESHAA team has provided training and support all over the world and continues to do so.
+On the 22nd of March 2020 we have completed 25 years of operations.
+Have a look to see where they have been and what amazing work has been carried out.

 The relief of poverty and hardship and sickness of refugees and victims of oppression, violent conflict or natural disaster anywhere in the World, in particular by:

-Staffordshire Emergency Services Humanitarian Aid Association (SESHAA) an International Aid Association based here in the Staffordshire moorlands.
+Staffordshire Emergency Services Humanitarian Aid Association (SESHAA) an International Aid Association based in the Staffordshire moorlands.

-Although the charity is led by Fire and Rescue Service personnel, both serving and retired, the teams that go out to the areas of need are from Fire and Rescue, Police and Ambulance services.
+Although the charity is led by Fire and Rescue Service personnel, both serving and Veteran members, the teams that go out to the areas of need are from Fire and Rescue, Police and Ambulance services.